-It is great pleasure to welcome you to the 7th Baltic Conference on Multiple Sclerosis and Autoimmune Disorders in Vilnius, 8 May 2020.
+It is great pleasure to welcome you to the 7th Baltic Conference on Multiple Sclerosis and Autoimmune Disorders.
+Unfortuantelly, due to the worldwide Coronavirus outbreak, this Conference will be held Online on 7 May 2021.

 We are proud that after rotation through all Baltic states, Latvia and Estonia, the Conference is coming back to Lithuania again.
 We feel that the Conference will follow a tradition and will serve as a stimulating forum for the exchange of knowledge and closer collaboration of our three Baltic countries.

-We are grateful to have professional speakers coming to our country and thank them for sharing their time and experience with us.
+We are grateful to have professional speakers for sharing their time and experience with us.
 We hope that all lectures will add value to Conference participants daily practice which will stimulate their future researches.

-On behalf of Scientific & Organizing Committee, we wish you all an exciting Conference and great experience in Lithuania!
+On behalf of Scientific & Organizing Committee, we wish you all an exciting Conference!

 Assoc.
 Prof. Rasa Kizlaitienė and Assoc.
 Prof. Dalia Mickevičienė